Securitization & Brazos Bankruptcy FAQs

 When asked on prior member surveys, HILCO has asked the members if they wish to opt into competition.
 Every year the overwhelming majority of members indicate they do not wish for their electric cooperative to enter the deregulated market.
 Deregulation just has not proven to save the average residential customer money.
 When members judge their cooperative by the results it produces for them, HILCO members have every reason to be proud of the cooperative's board of directors, management, and employees as the members experience competitively low rates, are able to make contributions to the community, see solid financial strength, and have reliable electric service.
 HILCO is the leading force in promoting a strong economy in our area.
 Because a cooperative is owned by the local people and the businesses it serves, rather than far-away shareholders, it is a not-for-profit operation that returns excess revenues to its member-customer in proportion to the size of their electric bills.
 Our motive is to serve the members, not private profit.

-We continually work to ensure our members have the power when they need it.
-Our work plans include upgrading existing services to meet the demands of our growing cooperative, as well as include plans to maintain clearance through tree trimming.
+We continually work to ensure our members have the power they need, when they need it.
+Our work plans include everything from upgrading existing lines to meet the demands of our growing cooperative to maintaining clearances through tree trimming.
 HILCO’s ASAI average is 0.999481 ( so basically our electrical system’s reliability is up and operational 99.9481% of the time).
 However, due to storms, animals, or even vehicle accidents, we do have unavoidable outages.
 When outages occur, our focus is on restoring as many members as possible as quickly as possible and as safe as possible.
 The general guideline is to start at the substation level.
 By restoring service to the substation, many members will have their service restored.
 The next level would be at the feeder level, then the phase level, and finally, we work on restoring power at the individual transformer and service level.
-Priority is given to individuals who have a documented medical necessity for electricity.
+When possible, we will give priority to individuals who have a documented medical necessity for electricity.
 You can access the medical necessity form here at: Life Support Registration

 The electric utility industry possesses its own set of acronyms, PCRF is one of those.
 PCRF is an acronym for Power Cost Recovery Factor and it is something HILCO Electric Cooperative deals with on a monthly basis.
 The PCRF is the rate component, on all electric bills, that is a direct reflection of the fluctuating cost of fuel required to run an electric generation plant.

 Since HILCO is a distribution cooperative, we purchase our wholesale power from a generation company, Brazos Electric Power Cooperative.
-Brazos generates approximately 84% of its electricity and purchases the remaining amount needed to meet its demand.
+Brazos generates and purchases the amount of electricity needed to meet its demand.

 When fuel prices rise, it costs Brazos more to produce electricity and those costs are passed through to HILCO and its members by an increase in the PCRF.
 So while HILCO's rate for the price of electricity has not changed, members will pay more with an increased PCRF.